-Marketing and business development are not the same for this industry as they are for shoe industry, or for athletic equipment marketing or food and beverage sales.
+Marketing and business development are not the same for this industry as they are for shoe industry, athletic equipment, or food and beverage sales.

-All of a sudden, I didn’t have a market segment defined by age and likes; I had a very competitive tight knit group of people who were looking for something that would solve their problems and help them get their job done.
+All of a sudden, I didn’t have a market segment defined by age and likes.
+I had a very competitive tight knit group of people looking for something that would solve their problems.

 All this reminiscence and thought process comes from a Ted Talk I just watched.

 Seth Godin’s – How to get your ideas to spread.

 In his talk he touches on the Otaku concept about marketing to Innovators and Early Adopters who by word of mouth spread the word and make things happen; as well as, the example of a cow and how to stand out in a market:

 My parable here is you’re driving down the road and you see a cow, and you keep driving because you’ve seen cows before.
 Cows are invisible.
 Cows are boring.
 Who’s going to stop and pull over and say – oh, look, a cow.
 Nobody.Seth Godin, bestselling author of Purple Cow: Transform Your Business By Being Remarkable

 But if the cow was purple, you’d notice it for a while.

 “I mean, if all cows were purple you’d get bored with those too.
 The thing that’s going to decide what gets talked about, what gets done, what gets changed, what gets purchased, what gets built, is: is it remarkable?
 And “remarkable” is a really cool word because we think it just means neat, but it also means – worth making a remark about.”